JosePedroDias/tetrisl/README.md

 # tetris game implemented in love2d

-A chance to better learn lua 5.1 and love2d
+A chance to better learn lua 5.1 and love2d.
+Should run in windows/mac/linux and android. (virtual keys are displayed on top of the game).

-## dev deps
+## dev deps (relevant for server-side dev and luacheck only)

 ### mac